shrinerb/shrine/ISSUE_TEMPLATE.md

 - Issues are for bug reports only.
-- Have a question or unsure if it's a bug, then please inquire on the [ruby-shrine Google Group](https://groups.google.com/forum/#!forum/ruby-shrine).
+- Have a question or unsure if it's a bug, then please inquire on the [forum](https://discourse.shrinerb.com).
 ---

 ### Brief Description